gcalderone/GModelFit.jl/docs/src/concepts.md

 Further relevant concepts are:

-- *λ-function*: a lambda function is any Julia anonymous function, i.e. a function which is not bound to an identifier.
-Within **GModelFit.jl**, lambda functions are typically defined using the [`@fd`](@ref) macro which returns a [`GModelFit.FunctDesc`](@ref) structure.
-The latter allows both to invoke the function itself, as well as providing a string representation used for display purposes.
-Such functions are used in two different contexts:
-  - to calculate the value of a `Parameter` as a function of other `Parameter`'s values.
-In this case the parameters are said to be *patched*, or linked, since there is a constraint between their values.
-Two (or more) parameters may be patched within the same model, or across models when carrying out [Multi-dataset fitting](@ref);
-  - to define a model component using a standard Julia mathematical expression involving `Parameter`s values or other components;

 - *Multi-model*: a `Vector{Model}` containing two or more models, suitable to be compared to a corresponding `Vector{Measures}` to perform [Multi-dataset fitting](@ref);

 - *Minimizer*: the **GModelFit.jl** package provides just the tools to define and manipulate a model, but the actual fitting (namely, the minimization of the residuals) is performed by an external *minimizer* library.
 Two minimizers are currently available:
   - [LsqFit](https://github.com/JuliaNLSolvers/LsqFit.jl): a pure-Julia minimizer;
   - [CMPFit](https://github.com/gcalderone/CMPFit.jl): a C minimizer wrapped in a Julia package.
   Both are automatically installed with **GModelFit.jl**, and `LsqFit` is the default choice (unless otherwise specified in the [`fit()`](@ref) function call).

+- *function descriptor*: **GModelFit.jl** uses standard Julia function in two different contexts:
+  - to calculate the value of a `Parameter` as a function of other `Parameter`'s values.
+In this case the parameters are said to be *patched*, or linked, since there is a constraint between their values.
+Two (or more) parameters may be patched within the same model, or across models when performing [Multi-dataset fitting](@ref);
+  - to define a model component using a standard Julia mathematical expression involving `Parameter`s values or other components;

+  To use a standard function in this fashion it should be wrapped into a [`GModelFit.FunctDesc`](@ref) object which allows both to invoke the function itself, as well as to provide a string representation for display purposes.
+In order to create a function descriptor object it typically is much easier to invoke the [`@fd`](@ref) macro rather than the `FunctDesc` constructor.